-The inventories recognized as expenses included in operations, maintenance and telecommunication service expenses in 2022 and 2021 amounted to Rp747 billion and Rp739 billion, respectively (Note 25).
+The inventories recognized as expenses included in operations, maintenance and telecommunication service expenses in March 31, 2023 and 2022 amounted to Rp178 billion and Rp185 billion, respectively (Note 25).

-Certain inventories of the subsidiaries have been pledged as collateral under lending agreements as of December 31, 2022 and 2021 amounted to RpNil and Rp557 billion, respectively.
+There were no inventories have been pledged as collateral under lending agreements as of March 31, 2023 and December 31, 2022, respectively.

-As of December 31, 2022 and 2021, modules (part of property and equipment) and components held by the Group with book value amounting to Rp94 billion and Rp122 billion, respectively, have been insured against fire, theft, and other specific risks.
-The total sum insured as of December 31, 2022 and 2021 amounted to Rp111 billion and Rp133 billion, respectively.
+As of March 31, 2023 and December 31, 2022, modules (part of property and equipment) and components held by the Group with book value amounting to Rp89 billion and Rp94 billion, respectively, have been insured against fire, theft, and other specific risks.
+The total sum insured as of March 31, 2023 and December 31, 2022 amounted to Rp111 billion, respectively.